-- The mōhua is the bird featured on our $100 note
+The mohua is the bird featured on our $100 note.

 The decline of mohua

-In the 1800s, the mohua was one of the most abundant and conspicuous of our forest birds, now it is the most threatened of its genus, Mohoua, which also includes the whitehead and the brown creeper.
+In the 1800s, the mohua was one of the most abundant and conspicuous of our forest birds.
+Now it is the most threatened of its genus, Mohoua, which also includes the whitehead and the brown creeper.
 Unlike the other two members of its genus, the mohua has disappeared from large, relatively unchanged forests and is continuing to decline.

-Although the majority of forests where the mōhua live are protected, even within these areas populations are still declining due to predation, forest browsing by possums and deer, and competition with introduced birds.
+Although the majority of forests where the mohua live are protected, even within these areas populations are still declining due to predation, forest browsing by possums and deer, and competition with introduced birds.
 The introduced vespulid wasp also competes with mohua for insects and honeydew and the wasp may have contributed to the bird's disappearance from beech honeydew forests in the northern South Island.

 The ship rat population explosion was likely to have been caused by the occurrence of two beech masting seasons in a row, along with mild winter temperatures in between.
 This meant the rats had an abundant food supply, with no cold winter to bring numbers down before another bumper breeding season.
 Stoat control in the valley may also have reduced predation on the increasing rat population.